SarahAdmin/SarahAdmin/README.md

 - 👋 Hi, I’m @SarahAdmin
-- 👀 I’m interested in Networking; Database; Website; Android Development
+- 👀 I’m interested in Android Mobile and Website Development.
-- 🌱 I’m currently learning Computer Science Degree at Kingston University
+- 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...